Key Takeaways

 How long is a day on Uranus?

 A day on Uranus (one complete rotation) lasts 17 hours and 14 minutes.
-However, what makes this unusual is that Uranus rotates retrograde (backwards) and on its side, meaning its poles take turns pointing at the Sun during its 84-year orbit.
+Uranus rotates retrograde — backwards relative to most planets — and on its side, so its poles take turns pointing at the Sun during its 84-year orbit.

 Why is Uranus tilted on its side?

-Scientists believe Uranus's extreme 98-degree axial tilt resulted from a massive collision with an Earth-sized object billions of years ago during the planet's formation.
-This collision knocked Uranus onto its side, creating the most unusual orientation of any planet in our solar system.
+Scientists believe Uranus's extreme 98-degree axial tilt resulted from a collision with an Earth-sized object billions of years ago during the planet's formation.
+This knocked Uranus onto its side, giving it the most unusual orientation of any planet in the solar system.